waltervanheuven/auto-alt-text/README.md

 ## Known issues

-- LLaVA not working when resizing image, use `--resize 0` to disable image resizing
+- LLaVA not working when resizing image, use `--resize 0` to disable image resizing.